nexpy/nexpy/doc/source/pythonshell.rst

  >>> data.plot()

 .. image:: /images/simple-plot.png

+Note that the plot method uses the NeXus attributes within the groups to determine automatically which NXfield is the signal, what its rank and dimensions are, and which NXfields define the plottable axes.
+The same command will work for one-dimensional or two-dimensional data.
+Using the GUI (see next section), you can plot higher-dimensional data as well.

 If the data is one-dimensional, it is possible to overplot more than one data set using 'over=True'.
 Conventional Matplotlib keywords can be used to change markers and